RTHK: 2021 management change

 Following complaints from pro-Beijing politicians and groups for alleged bias against the police and the government, the government initiated a review of operations at the broadcaster.
 In February 2021, the Commerce and Economic Development Bureau issued a report on RTHK's governance and management at a press briefing in which the broadcaster was criticised as having "weak editorial accountability".
 It was further alleged in the report that there were no clear records of its decision-making process on controversial and sensitive matters, while complaints handling was said to lack "sufficient transparency."
 The government announced the Director of Broadcasting Leung Ka-wing would leave his post six months prior to the expiry of his contract, and that he would be replaced by incumbent Deputy Secretary for Home Affairs Patrick Li – a career civil servant without experience in broadcasting.

 In August 2021, RTHK partnered with the mainland China Media Group, in a move that RTHK said was intended to strengthen "patriotism" in its programs.

 Eddie Cheung took over as head of RTHK in October 2022.
 In November 2022, he said that "RTHK and other government departments, including the police, should cooperate seamlessly to serve citizens."

+In June 2025, RTHK signed a memorandum of cooperation with state broadcaster Guangzhou TV.
+In September 2025, it signed a strategic memorandum of understanding with Guangxi Radio and Television, focusing on "telling China's story well."